sunaku/dasht/README.md

 Lists the names of [Dash] docsets installed in `$DASHT_DOCSETS_DIR`.

+### dasht-docsets-remove(1)

+    Usage: dasht-docsets-remove NAME...

+Removes installed [Dash] docsets whose names loosely match the given NAMEs.
+You are asked to confirm this destructive operation for every such match.

 ## License

 Distributed under the terms of the ISC license (see the LICENSE file).